tonethar/IGME-230-Fall-2018/projects/project-3.md

 - detail your exact role (if it was a group project)
 - multiple screenshots
 - ideally a link to a demo video that is hosted on YouTube or Vimeo
-- if possible, a web playable version of the project
+- if possible, a Web-playable version of the project

 There are many ways to publish your portfolio of work to the Web:
 - https://www.behance.net